TonioGela/blog/content/overkilling-sudoku.en.md

 Now that we have some APIs over `Sudoku`, it makes sense to test them out before trying to solve the problem further.
 [Scala-cli supports testing](https://scala-cli.virtuslab.org/docs/commands/test) out of the box and detects test files in several ways.
 The easiest one to leverage is using the `.test.scala` extension, ideal when you have a single source file like `foo.scala` and its testing companion `foo.test.scala`.

-A more structured way to setup a project is to separate the source files from the test ones, maybe in different folder trees, using a slightly more complex project structure that [scala-cli supports](https://scala-cli.virtuslab.org/docs/reference/root-dir).
+A more structured way to set up a project is to separate the source files from the test ones, maybe in different folder trees, using a slightly more complex project structure that [scala-cli supports](https://scala-cli.virtuslab.org/docs/reference/root-dir).

 ```tree
 .